Japanese billionaire blasts off to International Space Station | DW | 08.12.2021

 What will they do on the ISS?

-After a six-hour ride on a Soyuz MS-20 spacecraft, the three-person crew is set to reach the Poisk module at the ISS.
+After a six-hour ride on a Soyuz MS-20 spacecraft, the three-person crew successfully docked at the Poisk module at the ISS.

+Russian cosmonaut Anton Shkaplerov welcomed the travelers to the ISS, saying that "we have already prepared dinner" and await their arrival on board when the hatches open.

 Maezawa, an online fashion tycoon and art collector, said he wants to accomplish 100 tasks while onboard — including a badminton tournament.